makigas/makibot/CONTRIBUTING.md

 feature).
 Plus, this allows other developers to know about new code coming in so that no one can be surprised about new code or overlapping new features.

-## 2.2 Don't work on top of master branch
+## 2.2 Don't work on top of trunk branch

 **Always make a feature branch**.
-Sending a PR from master branch is usually a bad idea, since your master branch could be out of date and new commits may have been already merged, causing a lot of pain.
-Always work on a separate branch, so that you can backport commits from `upstream/master` if needed.
+Sending a PR from trunk branch is usually a bad idea, since your trunk branch could be out of date and new commits may have been already merged, causing a lot of pain.
+Always work on a separate branch, so that you can backport commits from `upstream/trunk` if needed.

 ## 2.3 Contributing License Agreement